-Australian company Forkitp anonymously surveyed 5,000 people “in a relationship” to find out what actually goes on behind closed doors.
+Australian company Forktip anonymously surveyed 5,000 people “in a relationship” to find out what actually goes on behind closed doors.
 What they discovered were some juicy sex secrets!

 “We wanted to understand how relationships and ‘mating rituals’ are evolving,” the surveyors said.
 “And we threw in some hairy questions just for fun too.”

 One of the juiciest questions posed to women was: “Would you be open to a bi-sexual relationship or a threesome with another woman?”
-Almost a third (or 27.3%) said yes!
+Almost a third (27.3%) said "yes"!
 The survey didn’t delineate between what age groups answered this question, but studies have shown that millennials are more open to “gender fluidity” than their older counterparts.

 One of the “hairy” (more like horny) questions asked was: “Would you participate in an orgy with your current partner?”
 Get this: 19.9% said “only if the other couples were hot,” 56% said “no way,” and 24.1% said it “would take a few drinks.”
 Sounds about right.